-The inherent dignity and rights of every person and fulfilling the responsibility to treat each person with fairness, compassion, and decency.
+The inherent dignity and rights of every person and fulfilling the responsibility to treat each person with fairness, compassion and decency.

-Diversity and Inclusion
+Diversity, Inclusion and Belonging

-Striving to be an inclusive college community which fosters a strong sense of belonging through honoring the diverse identities, cultures, experiences, and perspectives of our students, faculty, staff, and alumni.
+Striving to be an inclusive college community that fosters a strong sense of belonging through honoring the diverse identities, cultures, experiences and perspectives of our students, faculty, staff and alumni.